Excerpts from: Interval Computations: Introduction, Uses, and Resources

 functions.

 for various standard functions.
-A corresponding writeup
+It is now ACM

-ACM Transactions on Mathematical
+Transactions on Mathematical

 -